- An error occurred while running mapSelect: Cannot read property getReport of null

 If you’ve only recently connected your site with Google Analytics, this message is expected as Analytics first begins to collect data for your site.
 This initial data collection normally takes a day or two if your website does have traffic to be reported on.
 Once your site has traffic, the Site Kit dashboard will populate accordingly.

-If this message continues to display after several days, your Analytics connection may not have been successful or there may be something blocking Analytics reporting on your site, such as a cookie-related plugin or a plugin that makes modifications to your Analytics snippet.
+If this message continues to display after several days, your Analytics connection may not have been successful or there may be something blocking Analytics reporting on your site, such as a cookie-related plugin or a plugin that makes modifications to your Analytics code snippet.

-- Hit CTRL + F on your keyboard to search
+• Hit CTRL + F on your keyboard to search

-- Search for
+• Search for google_gtagjs-js-after

 How to ensure your Analytics tag is firing and your visits are being tracked